danstegman/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 	Walking
 	Walking downstairs
 	Walking upstairs
+The remaining data columns are all numeric data
 3. Mean Body Acceleration X-axis as related to time - the mean of all values of tBodyAcc-mean-x
 4. Mean Body Acceleration Y-axis as related to time - the mean of all values of tBodyAcc-mean-y
 5. Mean Body Acceleration Z-axis as related to time - the mean of all values of tBodyAcc-mean-z
 6. Standard Deviation Acceleration X-axis as related to time
 7. Standard Deviation Acceleration Y-axis as related to time
 8. Standard Deviation Acceleration Z-axis as related to time
 9. Mean Gravity X-axis as related to time
 10. Mean Gravity Y-axis as related to time
 11. Mean Gravity Z-axis as related to time